nullxjx/Calculator/README.md

 from the workspace area where you have entered the expression. the third is Arith.java which can do precise calculations between two double numbers without any error.

-there may still exists some small bugs,if you find,contact me at thexjx@gmail.com
+there may still exist some small bugs,if you find,contact me at thexjx@gmail.com